 How Did Jazz Become Neo Soul?
-The Laboratory Never Closed
+The Groove Kept Changing Shape

 Miles Davis.
 John Coltrane.
 D'Angelo.
 Erykah Badu.

-In this 78-minute journey, Daniel and Annabelle trace how jazz evolved from postwar modal experiments through Fusion, Acid Jazz, and into Neo Soul's intimate reclamation of vulnerability.
+In this 78-minute journey, Daniel and Annabelle trace how jazz moved from swing and bebop

 What You'll Discover